Govt colluding with NAM1 to rob us – Menzgold customers

 Source: Class FM

-Menzgold customers are demonstrating at the forecourt of the office of Zylofon media.
+Menzgold customers are demonstrating at the forecourt of the office of Zylofon Media, one of the many businesses of Nana Appiah Mensah (NAM1), owner of the now-defunct gold-trading company.

-The angry demonstrators are accusing the Akufo-Addo-led government of colluding with the CEO of the now defunct company to rob them of their investment.
+The angry demonstrators are accusing the Akufo-Addo-led government of colluding with NAM1 to rob them of their investment.

-They have threatened to vote against the NPP government if the monies are not released to them
+They have threatened to vote against the NPP government if their locked-up funds are not released to them

 One customer collapsed during the demonstration on Saturday, 31 October 2020.